 Last but not least, 24 x 7 customer assistance is a must considering the importance of having your questions answered as and when you have them.

 5. Timing the switch

-You might be annoyed with your existing motor insurance provider but persisting with the provider for a while might be fruitful if you areclosing in on your policy's expiration date.
-That way you can availa new policy immediately after the old one expires and be insured instantly.
+You might be annoyed with your existing motor insurance provider but persisting with the provider for a while might be fruitful if you are closing in on your policy's expiration date.
+That way after switching car insurance, you can avail a new policy immediately after the old one expires and be insured instantly.

 If you haven’t filed a claim in the entire year, you become eligible for a substantial No Claim Bonus, which is transferable from one insurer to another as long as it’s availed for within 90 days, so make sure you ask about that.

-If you have any other questions, and for something as important as motor insurance it’s only understandable if you do, make it a point to talk to an expert clarify your doubts before you confirm anything.
+If you have any other questions, and for something as important as motor insurance it’s only understandable if you do, make it a point to talk to an expert clarify your doubts before changing car insurance or you confirm anything.